benwasser/noderestarter/README.md

 ##Usage

-Assuming you installed it globally (`npm install noderestarter -g`) you can type `noderestarter` + options + the app file you want to run + any arguments you want to send your app.
+Assuming you installed it globally (`sudo npm install noderestarter -g`) you can type `noderestarter` + options + the app file you want to run + any arguments you want to send your app.
 Make sure the app you're running and its arguments come after the noderestarter options.

 `noderestarter [restart] [watch] yourapp.js [your app args]`